COVID-19: travel health notice for all travellers

 Local authorities seem to be cracking down on events such as pub crawls, raves, booze cruises and pool parties, as well as other events where recreational drugs may be present.
 Avoid these types of events.

 Behaviour that is deemed scandalous, drunken or disorderly is considered highly disrespectful to the local culture and population, especially given the sacred Angkor temples nearby.

 Do not photograph airports or military installations, and ask permission before photographing individuals, including Buddhist monks.

-Phnom Penh - Embassy of Australia
+Phnom Penh - Office of the Embassy of Canada

 Bangkok - Embassy of Canada